How To Apply For SEIS And EIS Advance Assurance

 Can you assist with SEIS and/or EIS advance assurance applications and how much does it cost?

 For the last few years we have applied for SEIS and/or EIS advance assurance on behalf of clients on a fixed fee basis.
-We currently tend to charge a fixed fee of between £500 to £1,500 plus VAT to advise on, produce and submit SEIS and EIS advance assurance applications (the same fee applies for dual SEIS and EIS applications, so best to apply for both SEIS and EIS advance assurance at the outset), depending on the complexity involved.
+We currently tend to charge between £750 to £3,500 plus VAT to advise on, produce and submit SEIS and EIS advance assurance applications (the same fee applies for dual SEIS and EIS applications, so best to apply for both SEIS and EIS advance assurance at the outset), depending on the complexity involved.
 While some are very straightforward (e.g. a technology startup with no history) please bear in mind that some applications require a lot more time and attention than others in order to be successful.

 Except for the more complex applications involving one or more grey areas of the rules, we are happy to offer a guarantee in respect of our work so that if for any reason an advance assurance application is not successful we will reimburse our fees in full.